 Where to Watch Sumo in Tokyo

-If your trip to Tokyo coincides with a locally held sumo tournament, then watching one of these matches is a must.
-We will reveal when, where, how to get tickets and alternative options in case you are unable to see a live sumo wrestling match at a stadium.
+If your Tokyo trip coincides with a locally held sumo tournament, then watching a live match is an absolute must.
+We will reveal when, where, and how to get tickets, as well as alternative options, just in case you are unable to see a live sumo wrestling match at a stadium.

 - The Ryogoku Kokugikan stadium

 - Types of stadium seats

 - Yasukuni Shrine sumo exhibition